shrutiVij1502/EC2-Monitoring-Stack-with-Prometheus-Grafana-Cloud/README.md

 ---

-## 🧠 Notes
+## Notes

 - Make sure all EC2 machines are in the same **VPC** or can reach each other.
 - Open necessary ports in **Security Groups**.
-- You can add more machines by updating Prometheus config with new `job_name` blocks.
+- we can add more machines by updating Prometheus config with new `job_name` blocks.

----

-## 📂 Optional: Automate with Ansible or Terraform

-Ask for a playbook or script to automate this setup if needed!